namankumar80510/apiframework/readme.md

 # API Framework

-Powerful and flexible API framework for building scalable and secure APIs.
+A minimal PHP-based API framework for building scalable and secure APIs.